libp2p/specs/relay/circuit-v2.md

     to relays; it is used for
     reserving resources in the relay and opening a switched connection to a peer through the relay.
-  - The `stop` protocol governs the termination of circuit switched connections.
+  - The `stop` protocol governs the endpoints of circuit switched connections.
 - The concept of resource reservation has been introduced, whereby peers wishing to use a relay explicitly reserve resources and obtain